tangentsoft/pidp8i/doc/os8-patching.md

 file per patch, which I then compared to the scanned PDF and corrected the OCR errors.

-Then I enhanced our `mkos8` script to apply the patches in an automated way.
+Then I created a way to apply the patches in an automated way.
 Most of the patches were for programs available in source form, so I built the programs from source, and then bench checked the patch against the source.
 In a few cases the code was too obscure, and I marked the patch as "plausable" rather than "verified" in my spreadsheet.

 The file [`patch-list.txt`][pl] lists all of the patch files in `media/os8/patches`.
 Comments in that file begin with `#` and are